Mitiq: A software package for error mitigation on noisy quantum computers: Discussion

 \section{Discussion}

-Now that we have described error mitigation techniques in Mitiq and how to use them, we discuss limitations of these techniques as well as the relation between zero-noise extrapolation and additional strategies.
+Now that we have described error mitigation techniques in Mitiq and how to use them, we discuss limitations of these techniques as well as the relationship between zero-noise extrapolation, probabilistic error cancellation, and other strategies.